 Good Old Fashioned Saltines

-You eat Saltines when you’re sick or nauseous, don’t you?
-Well, there’s a reason.
-Soda crackers help settle upset stomach by absorbing excess gastric acid, which can cause nausea.
 Eating 2-4 crackers should be enough to take the edge off a nervous stomach.
-Or, at minimum, enough to fill your stomach so that you can take a pill to take the edge off.
+Or, at minimum, this is enough to fill your stomach so that you can take a pill that will take the edge off.
+They’re also good to have on reserve in case you get sick during your trip, like if you’re traveling to areas where food borne illness is a problem.

 Flax Seed Crackers